Gillibrand says she wouldn't stand in way if her DOJ wanted to investigate Trump

 FRANKLIN, N.H. – Democratic presidential candidate Sen. Kirsten Gillibrand says if elected to the White House, she wouldn’t stand in the way if her Department of Justice wanted to investigate Donald Trump for obstruction of justice.

-And the senator from New York told Fox News on Friday that she believes the Republican president’s alleged obstruction of former Special Counsel Robert Mueller’s Russia Investigation “amounts to a crime.”
+And the senator from New York told Fox News on Friday that she believes the Republican president’s alleged obstruction of former Special Counsel Robert Mueller’s Russia investigation “amounts to a crime.”

-“As president of the United States I will restore what’s been lost and that is an independent Department of Justice.
+“As president of the United States, I will restore what’s been lost and that is an independent Department of Justice.
 They would be able to make that decision independent of me as president,” she said, while campaigning in the first-in-the-nation primary state of New Hampshire.

 She becomes the latest 2020 Democratic candidate to at least open the door to a Trump prosecution once he's out of office.